 The title really speaks for itself.
 This page contains some information about me, including short bios and my headshot for event organisers along with a short brief on my coding journey thus far.

 This is for event organisers and other people which might need this info, to easily to copy-and-paste as they need.

 Harsh Singh is a passionate developer who enjoys learning and sharing his knowledge with people.
-He enjoys writing TypeScript and React, and is interested in a wide array of frameworks and technologies.
-He currently lives in New York, United States, where he's a 10th grade student at Shenendehowa Highschool.
-He's part of his school's robotics and debate team, and enjoys riding bicycles and playing sports when he's away from the computer.
+He works TypeScript, React, and SQL and is interested in a wide array of frameworks and technologies.
+He currently lives in the Dallas-Fort Worth area, and enjoys riding bicycles and playing sports when he's away from the computer.

 Hey, I'm Harsh.
 I was raised in both New Delhi, India and the United States, as I later moved here with my family.
 From an early age, I've deeply been curious about computers.
 From downloading pirated games to tinkering with the antivirus on the school laptops, computers have always fascinated me.
 As both my parents worked in the IT field, it didn't take long for me to get into technology.

 For hobbies besides coding, I would write the casual "loves reading and travelling" except the fact that I don't do either.
 In fact, I hate reading anything, and travelling irritates me.
 I pretty much just play sports and code.
 I don't even have time or really any interest to play video games these days.

 I'm not that old, so I don't have a huge success story about how I quit my high-paying 6 figure job at a FAANG company and built over 10 startups before finally becoming successful and selling my company for a billion.
 It's rather typical and humble, but it's been a roller coaster for me!